- 8 chicken pieces on the bone skinless

 - Remove the spices and leave them to cool before grinding them to a powder in a spice grinder.
 Remove and set to one side.

-- Put the ginger and garlic into a blender with the toasted coconut and blend to a paste.
+- Put the garlic into a blender with the toasted coconut and blend to a paste.

 - Add the ground spices with about 100ml of water to create a thick paste.